shmilgan/ohwr/doc/startup-guide/wrs-startup_guide.md

 ### Licenses

 ~~~~~~~
-The "User Guide" (as defined above) is provided under the terms of GPL v2.0
+The "Startup Guide" (as defined below) is provided under the terms of GPL v2.0
-Copyright (C) 2013 - Seven Solutions
+Copyright (C) 2014 - Seven Solutions

 This program is free software; you can redistribute it and/or
 modify it under the terms of the GNU General Public License